-Join nearly 400,000 of your neighbors and choose cleaner, more affordable energy for your home!
+Join over 500,000 of your neighbors and choose cleaner, more affordable energy for your home!

 The ITC is a driving force behind increased solar adoption in the United States.
 Since its implementation in 2006, solar installation has grown by over 1600% with an average annual growth rate of 76%.

-New Jersey is one of the top SREC markets across the country.
-One SREC (solar renewable energy certificate) is earned for every 1,000 kilowatt-hours (kWh) of solar energy that your system produces, incentivizing carbon-neutral energy in the form of credits that can be sold back to your utility company.
-SREC values can vary each year, but were worth roughly $220 a piece in New Jersey in 2018.
+To replace New Jersey’s SRECs (Solar Renewable Energy Credits), the Garden State now offers TRECs.
+One TREC is earned for every 1,000 kilowatt-hours (kWh) of solar energy that your system produces, incentivizing carbon-neutral energy in the form of credits that can be sold back to your utility company.
+The current value of a TREC for residential solar is $91.20.

 Eligible homeowners receive a 100% property tax exemption of the “added home value” that was a result of the solar panel installation.
 Reports currently average the resale value of a solar home to be about $3 – $4 more per watt.